syncfusion-content/javascript-docs/js/api/ejRibbon.md

-It is used to check given text tab in the ribbon control is visible or not.
+Checks whether the given text tab in the ribbon control is visible or not.

 <table class="params">
 <thead>